-Helsinki, Finland was one of the ports of call on the Baltic cruise that we took for our summer vacation in 2009.
+Helsinki, Finland was one of the ports of call on the Baltic cruise that we took for our summer vacation when our daughters were 12 and 6 years old.
 We tried to make the most of our time there but it is difficult to see more than a few highlights on a one day visit.
 Knowing that we had limited time in the port we decided that our goal was to see some of the best known attractions, have fun and try to form an impression of the city that sits on the Gulf of Finland.

 Senaatintori (Senate Square)